6peterlu/decodingthenarwhal/README.md

 ## That sounds really hard.
 One day, I'll make a better way to submit articles, I promise.
 For now, you can also just email me at peter@decodingthenarwhal.com and I can help put it up!

+## What if I just want to submit a pull request to add functionality to the site?
+Not only are you more than welcome to do that, I will be forever indebted to you.

 ## Why is it called a pull request if it's pushing code?
 I don't know.